 Record yourself playing the chords and then improvise over the top using the relevant modes for that chord.
 For example, Cmaj7 use C ionian [Or even C Lydian].
 For Bb/C use C dorian or C Aeolean etc. It's amazing how quickly all of this makes sense when you practice this way.
-It's also amazing how quickly you develop new and creative ideas from this.
-THANKS FOR READING THIS BOOK!
+It's also amazing how quickly you develop new and creative ideas from this. \ c 2018 all rights reserved c e martin copyright\ THANKS FOR READING THIS BOOK!

 Thank you so much for taking the time out to study this E-Book.
 There is so much more that I wanted to add, But, due to the nature of studying the modes sometimes a less is more approach is necessary when it comes to comprehending and putting into practice the element of transposition for improvisational/compositional purposes.
 I hope that this book has helped to get across the flavours that the modes give in regards to their harmonic and melodic content.

-Always remember that without looking at the harmony and the harmonic implications the value and the creative aspects of the modes tend to get lost
+Always remember that without looking at how to "Transpose the modes" the harmony and the harmonic implications for improvisation and composition gets lost.
+Thanks again for reading this book and good luck!

-YOUTUBE SUBSCRIBE

-WEBSITE www.jazzimproviser.com
+YOUTUBE SUBSCRIBE WEBSITE www.jazzimproviser.com

-copyright C Martin 2018 all rights reserved